Sharon Azrieli, Soprano Falcon

 Sharon Azrieli’s magnificent soprano has been heard to great acclaim across the globe, from New York to Tokyo, and from Tel Aviv to her native Montreal.
 From her debut as Juliette (Roméo et Juliette) to recent portrayals of Gioconda (La Gioconda) and Nedda (I Pagliacci), Azrieli has been deemed “utterly charming” (Sarasota Herald Tribune) and praised for her “exceedingly beautiful voice, full of feeling” (Ha’aretz).

 Sharon made her Metropolitan Opera debut in November 2018, as the “highly credible and vivacious” (Arthur Kaptainis – Montreal Gazette) Sister Dolcina in Puccini’s Suor Angelica.
 In March 2019, she has performed with success the renowned Berlioz “Les Nuits D’Été” with the OCM.
-In May 2019, she sings a concert in Israel, with Ramat Gan Orchestra.
-Then in June 2019, she will sing for the first time the role of Marcellina in Le Nozze Di Figaro of Mozart under the direction of Alexander Shelley at the National Arts Center in Ottawa, in July she will record a Christmas Album with Time Warner same as broadway album both with music director Marvin Laird, (Broadway album being released on line April 12.)
-She will sing also a concert at FestivalOpéra de Saint-Eustache, and she will also be soloist at Domaine Forget in Seven tableaux from Song of Songs, Srul Irving Glick , August 2019 she will be Liu in Turandot, with Marcello Giordani at Taormina Opera, Italy and in September at Polin Museum under the direction of Yoav Talm and she will sing another concert: Seven tableaux from Song of Songs, S. I.Glick with Czech National Symphony, Prague under the direction of Steven Mercurio.
+In May 2019, she sang a concert in Israel, with Ramat Gan Orchestra.
+Then in June 2019, she sang for the first time the role of Marcellina in Le Nozze Di Figaro of Mozart under the direction of Alexander Shelley at the National Arts Center in Ottawa and she was soloist at Domaine Forget in Seven tableaux from Song of Songs, Srul Irving Glick , August 2019 she was Liu in Turandot, with Marcello Giordani at Taormina Opera, Italy and in September at Polin Museum under the direction of Yoav Talm and she sang another concert: Seven tableaux from Song of Songs, S. I.Glick with Czech National Symphony, Prague under the direction of Steven Mercurio.

 Leading roles with orchestras in Concert and Oratorio works include: the Montreal Symphony Orchestra under the direction of Kent Nagano,m Jerusalem Symphony, One World Sympnony, Tokyo Symphony Orchestra, Israel Chamber Orchestra, Haifa Symphony Orchestra,, and McGill Chamber Orchestra, Mid America Orchestra, among many others.